Why Forest School?

 - Supports risk management where children learn to work through challenges, experience risk, and learn from mistakes and successes which helps to build self-confidence.

-- Involves teachers playing a facilitator role - lead by example, support child interests, learn with the child, provide resources and materials to extend learning, and observe the child’s progress.
+- Involves teachers playing a facilitator and mentorship role - lead by example, support child interests, learn with the child, provide resources and materials to extend learning, and observe the child’s progress.

 - Involves individual and collaborative learning opportunities.